isc-projects/kea/doc/sphinx/arm/quickstart.rst

   For example, the Debian setup instructions for Kea 2.3 can be found here: https://cloudsmith.io/~isc/repos/kea-2-3/setup/#formats-deb

-  You can use the dropdown near the top of the page to get instructions for another OS.
+  The dropdown near the top of the page offers instructions for other operating systems.

 3. Update system repositories.
-For example on Debian/Ubuntu:
+For example, on Debian/Ubuntu:

     .. code-block:: console